matthewgottwald/SentenceSimilarityDetector/README.md

 # Description of APP

 This app allows users to compare personal writing with AI to look for similarities in writing style.
-The user simply uploads there writing and the application will ask chatGPT to generate an article based on a summary of the users article.
-This is then compared against the users article to search for similiarties in writing.
+The user simply uploads their writing and the application will ask chatGPT to generate an article based on a summary of the users article.
+This is then compared against the users article to search for similiarties in writing. <br />

+The user can also compare multiple user written articles against each other to search for similarities in sentence structure between the articles.

 <img width="959" alt="Screenshot 2023-05-16 130144" src="https://github.com/matthewgottwald/SentenceSimilarity/assets/45056814/4f710a92-9ab7-4ae7-9040-9ef7646afcbc">